-The roast of the coffee depends on how long the beans are roasted for.
-Darker roasts are roasted longer and end up being lighter in volume than a light roast is.
-Light and medium roast coffees don't have as strong of a flavor profile.
+The roast of the coffee depends on how long the beans are roasted.
+Darker roasts are roasted longer and end up being lighter in volume than a light roast.
+Light and medium roast coffees don’t have as strong of a flavor profile.
 Light roast coffees also tend to taste closer to their fruit.

 If you find that a specific coffee is too strong for you, you can add some milk and sugar to balance out the flavor to your preference.

 Which Coffee Has the Most Caffeine?

 Overall, to find out which coffee has the most caffeine, you will have to consider the bean, roast, and brew.

 Keeping a combination of the three in mind, the coffee with the most caffeine per serving size would be a cold brew Robusta coffee with a fine, fresh grind.

 - Beans: Out of the two common species of coffee beans, Robusta has more caffeine than Arabica.
 Some types of Robusta beans contain more than double the amount of caffeine an Arabica bean would have.
 See 4 Factors to Strong Coffee (at first of post).

 - Brews: According to brews, espresso has the highest caffeine content per ounce at around 30-50mg.
 However, per serving size, cold brew coffee has the highest caffeine content, close to 300 mg per serving if undiluted.
 Having an espresso may feel like there is more caffeine in it than drinking a cup of coffee because you drink it in a shorter time than you would a cup of coffee.
 You will feel the caffeine working more quickly and as a jolt with espresso than you would with a cup of coffee or a cold brew.